DevYehia/NQueensVisualizer/README.md

 # NQueensVisualizer
-This Project aims to visualize the N-Queens Problem using C++ and Qt
+This Project aims to visualize the N-Queens Problem using C++ and Qt In the src folder, you can find the source code and images used In the app folder, you can find the built application so you can run it without having to build the code

 # The Problem
 Provided and n x n board.
 We need to try to place n queens on this board such that no 2 queens attack each other.
 This program generates all possible solutions for this problem (if any)